lelylan/dev/README.md

 Compile the site locally.

-  nanoc3 autocompile  # start the autocompiler and run the local server

-The web site is now visible at localhost:3000.
+  foreman run

 = Contribute

 If you find some errors or you want to improve the documentation fork the repository on github and issue a pull request with your changes.
 No other means of supplying code to the team will be accepted.

 == Documentation guidelines